rockstor/rockstor-doc/soho.rst

    live on a raid mirror ensuring high availability.
 This is not possible with USB flash drives.

-Using RockStor
+Using Rockstor
 --------------

-After the installation and initial setup proceses are complete as described in :ref:`quickstartguide` and :ref:`setup`, RockStor is ready to be used for all your Fileserver needs.
+After the installation and initial setup proceses are complete as described in :ref:`quickstartguide` and :ref:`setup`, Rockstor is ready to be used for all your Fileserver needs.

 In order to start storing and accessing your data see :ref:`accessshares`